-Project will be awarded points for obtaining one of the three following certifications: Points LEED Certified, GreenPoint Certified, Silver State Sustainable Home Tier 1, or National Green Building Standard Bronze.
-The rehabilitation of existing buildings may also be awarded points for a 20% improvement over the project's pre-rehabilitation rating under the Home Energy Rating System (HERS).
+Project will be awarded points for obtaining one of the three following certifications: Points LEED Certified, GreenPoint Certified, Silver State Sustainable Home Tier 1, or-National Green Building Standard Bronze.
+The rehabilitation of existing buildings may also be awarded points for, or a 20% improvement over the project's pre-rehabilitation rating under the Home Energy Rating System (HERS) rating (for rehabilitations of existing buildings only).
 A maximum of 1 point will be awarded for obtaining one of the above certification levels.
 Documentation requirement: Documentation from certifying agency, organization, certified HERS rater, or certified GreenPoint rater must be provided upon project completion.
-1 2

-LEED Silver, GreenPoint Silver, Silver State Sustainable Home Tier 2, Enterprise Green Communities, or National Green Building Standard Silver.
-The rehabilitation of existing buildings may also be awarded points for a 25% improvement over the project's pre-rehabilitation HERS rating.
+1 LEED Silver, GreenPoint Silver, Silver State Sustainable Home Tier 2, Enterprise Green Communities, or-National Green Building Standard Silver.
+The rehabilitation of existing buildings may also be awarded points for, or a 25% improvement over the project's pre-rehabilitation HERS rating. (for rehabilitations of existing buildings only).
 A maximum of 2 points will be awarded for obtaining one of the above certification levels.
-Documentation requirement: Documentation from certifying agency, organization, certified HERS rater, or certified GreenPoint rater must be provided upon project LEED Gold or Higher, GreenPoint Gold or higher, Silver State Sustainable Home Tier 3. or National Green Building Standard Gold or higher.
-The rehabilitation of existing buildings may also be awarded points for a 30% improvement over the project's prerehabilitation HERS rating.
-3 A maximum of 3 points will be awarded for obtaining one of the above certification levels.
+2

 Documentation requirement: Documentation from certifying agency, organization, certified HERS rater, or certified GreenPoint rater must be provided upon project completion.
-LEED-certified with net-zero certification or Enterprise Green Communities 2020 Plus certification.
+LEED Gold or Higher, GreenPoint Gold or higher, Silver State Sustainable Home Tier 3, er-National Green Building Standard Gold or higher.
+The rehabilitation of existing buildings may also be awarded points for, or a 30% improvement over the project's pre- rehabilitation HERS rating- (for rehabilitations of existing buildings only).
+A maximum of 3 points will be awarded for obtaining one of the above certification levels.
+Documentation requirement: Documentation from certifying agency, organization, certified HERS rater, or certified GreenPoint rater must be provided upon project completion.
+3 LEED-certified with net-zero certification or Enterprise Green Communities 2020 Plus certification.
 A maximum of 4 points will be awarded for LEED or Enterprise-certified projects receiving a net-zero certification for demonstrating any or one of the following: net-zero carbon emissions, net-zero energy use, net-zero water use or net-zero waste.
-Documentation requirement: Documentation from the US Green Building Council or
+Documentation requirement: Documentation from the US Green Building Council or Enterprise must be provided upon project completion.
+4